Bayley Sironen

-He previously played for the Wests Tigers and the South Sydney Rabbitohs in the National Rugby League.
+He previously played for the Wests Tigers, South Sydney Rabbitohs and New Zealand Warriors in the National Rugby League.

 Background

 Sironen was born in Sydney, New South Wales, Australia.
 He is the younger brother of St Helens player Curtis Sironen, and son of Australian international Paul Sironen.

 Sironen played his junior rugby league for the Holy Cross Rhinos, before being signed by the Wests Tigers.

 Playing career

 Early career

 In July 2014, Sironen was named in the Australian Schoolboys rugby league squad.
 In 2015 and 2016, he played for the Wests Tigers' NYC team.
 In July 2016, he played for the New South Wales under-20s team against the Queensland under-20s team.

 2017

 In 2017, Sironen graduated to the Tigers' Intrust Super Premiership NSW team.
 In round 25 of the 2017 NRL season, he made his NRL debut for the Tigers against the North Queensland Cowboys.
 He was contracted to the Tigers until the end of 2018.